COMPASS for Lone Star College

 COMPASS Placement Test at Lone Star College

-Lone Star COMPASS test is a computer-adaptive examination, which is administered to the students for course placement in the college and university level.
+The COMPASS is a computer-adaptive examination, which is administered to the students for course placement in the college and university level.
 In short, it is a test of assessment through which the students are allowed to choose proper courses for continuing their college education.
-However, Lone Star COMPASS test is different from the conventional system of testing because passing scores are not declared for the students in it rather it measures the aptitude of students based on the subjects that are tested.
-Moreover, there is no restriction of time to be followed by the students while answering the sections of the COMPASS test.
-However, it has been observed that the students take 3-4 hours for completing all the sections of the test.
+However, it is different from the conventional system of testing because passing scores are not declared for the students in it.
+Rather it measures the aptitude of students based on the subjects that are tested.
+Moreover, there is no restriction of time to be followed by the students while answering the sections of the test.
+However, it has been observed that the students take 3-4 hours for completing all the sections.

 - Reading Skills: There are five types of Reading Comprehension passages that are included in the Placement Test for determining the skills of the students who are keen to join the basic courses in the college.
 The five types of passages are based on Practical Reading, Prose Fiction, Social Sciences, Natural Sciences and Humanities.